Ask about your AWS environment over MCP

 One question, an answer from your live operations.

-Giving an AI agent access to AWS is only safe if it cannot break anything and you know who asked.
-Each person signs in as themselves over OAuth, and the server only ever reads.
-The agent never holds a standing key or a way to make a change.
+Giving an AI agent access to AWS is only safe if it cannot act behind your back and you know who asked.
+Each person signs in as themselves over OAuth, and the server only ever reads from AWS.
+When something should change, the recommendation is routed through the control path your team already approves.

 • OAuth 2.1 with PKCE, each person logs in as themselves